echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 - [x] Allow buyers to **add** or **remove** items form the **basket**
 - [x] Allow buyers to **increase** or **decrease** the **quantity** of the items while looking at their **baskets**
 - [x] Allow buyers to view the **total expenditure** for all items in the basket
-- [x] Allow buyers to view an itemised list of their **shopping bill**, grouped by the shop
+- [x] Allow buyers to view an itemized list of their **shopping bill**, grouped by the shop
-- [ ] Display recommened items to logged-in users based on their preferences (algorithm optimization)
+- [ ] Display recommended items to logged-in users based on their preferences (algorithm optimization)

 ### Implemented Functions for MileStone 1
 #### General Functions:
 - [x] Establish all basic databases
 - [x] Identity Detection: detect sellers or buyers from the database
 #### Not Logged-in Buyer
-- [x] Allow visitors to view recommended items in the main page
+- [x] Allow visitors to view recommended items on the main page
-- [x] Allow visitors to view at most **four** sample items of each shop in the main page
+- [x] Allow visitors to view at most **four** sample items of each shop on the main page
 - [x] Allow visitors to click an item to view its product details
 - [x] Allow visitors to click the shop to view all items in this shop
 - [x] Allow visitors to view the **contact page**
 - [x] Allow visitors to register for an account or log in using a valid account

 #### Logged-in Buyer
-- [x] Allow buyers to view recommended items in the main page
+- [x] Allow buyers to view recommended items on the main page
-- [x] Allow buyers to view at most **three** sample items of each shop in the main page
+- [x] Allow buyers to view at most **three** sample items of each shop on the main page
 - [x] Allow buyers to click an item to view its **product details**
 - [x] Allow buyers to **add** the currently-viewing product to their **shopping carts**
 - [x] Allow buyers to **view** their **shopping cart ordered by shops**